 I am a child of privilege who has used that privilege to heal.

 Had Harvey Weinstein the rare courage to seek effective care before being revealed by others, he would have had to retreat from his professional responisbilities.
 Had Michael Stone the courage to speak out about and receive proper care for addressing his distress, he too would have had to retreat from his professional responsibilities.
 To do so, they would have required the means of full community support.
 And who knows for how long.

 What's suffered by individuals is a reflection of what's suffered in the collective.
 We are mirrors for one another and of the whole.
 Compassion for ourselves and others is born of understanding that we are unable to understand ourselves completely, let alone others, who arrive to each moment and relationship with a different set of experiences.
 Compassion for ourselves and others is most challenged when the shit hits the fan.
 Or the window.

 And sometimes at just the right angle to create something really beautiful, like an image of a little girl dancing without a worry in a dress with a butterfly sewn on.

-Let all the ugly shit that has happened be like this as it surfaces in the media, in our families and in our communities, to be addressed and resolved collectively: bird shit that transforms upon landing on a windowpane.
+As it surfaces in the media, in our families and in our communities, to be addressed and resolved collectively, Let all the ugliness that has happened be like this bird poop that transforms upon landing on a windowpane.
 Something icky and so painfully honest and innocent that it's left in the open to be appreciated for all it's worth.

-The ugliest shit ends as soon as we see it from the innocent child's perspective.
-Let it be.
+The ugliest ends as soon as we see it from the innocent child's perspective.
+Let the child.

 please also see Love Like Wildfire and Project VIRGin